Marx-wrld/Job-Description-Generator/README.md

 # Job-Description-Generator-using-ChatGPT-API
-Job description generator with help of chatgpt API
+Job description generator with help of ChatGPT API